 IP TAKE: The foundations offer program, scholarship, capital and, on a limited basis, general and endowment support.

 PROFILE: The goal of the Hearst Foundations, inspired by newspaper magnate and founder William Randolph Hearst, is to “ensure that people of all backgrounds have the opportunity to build healthy, productive and inspiring lives.”
-Its main funding areas towards that goal are culture, education, health, and social service.
+William Randolph Hearst established an East Coast foundation in 1945 and a West Coast foundation in 1948.
+The foundation funds culture, education, health, and social service.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).